uncomplexlearning/a-level/markdown/cs.md

 - Breaking a problem into a number of subproblems
 - ...so that each sub-problem accomplishes an identifiable task
-- which can be further subdivided
+- ...or can be further subdivided

 ### 4.1.10 Composition